CHBToken/chbtokenV5.x/README.md

 Document sizes are limited to a maximum of 1000MB per document

-**Example of cost of a 10 MB document upload within CHBToken**
+**Example of cost of a 10 MB document upload within CHBToken Wallet**

 We assume for this example following:
 - CHBToken price on an exchange is 2.00 USD per CHBToken
-- CHBTokenDoc fee is 5 USD per 10MB
+- CHBTPaygate fee is 5 USD per 10MB
 - Size of Document < 10MB